pruthvi247/learningAndThinking/ML/llm/hello-dl/02-RELU-hello-dl.md

 Above image is from [berth-youtube-gotoconf-talk](https://www.youtube.com/watch?v=O1cNqV1bNEw&t=2s) about RELU

 ### Notebook llm notes:
-The image provided, titled "relu-gigits-classification", illustrates the architecture of a simple, multi-layer neural network designed to recognize and classify handwritten digits (0 through 9).
+The image provided, titled "relu-digits-classification", illustrates the architecture of a simple, multi-layer neural network designed to recognize and classify handwritten digits (0 through 9).
 This network uses linear combinations and the Rectified Linear Unit (ReLU) activation function.

 This model involves three matrices of parameters, totaling over 100,000 weights and hundreds of bias parameters.